holgi/gitdict/docs/index.md

 Note of Warning
 ---------------

+If the installation with `python3 setup.py` doesn't work, try to install pygit2 manually first.
+On my setup the cffi-package was missing.

 This package was developed on Mac OS X and [Python 3.5][py35].
 There is currently no such thing as testing on other platforms or Python versions.

 In other words: Works for me ;-)